Denhac/denhac-official-docs/financial-policy.md

 # denhac Financial Policy
 >[!NOTE]
->Current Version Approved by The Board on December 6, 2022
+>Current Version Approved by The Board on February 6, 2024

 ## How We Collect Money